shuavaz89/html-party/README.md

-# html-party
+# Music With STYLE!

-Make your web page come to life with music!
+Tired of your old boring web page?
+Why not add some music with styling!